skamranahmed/socketio-chat-app/README.md

 # Chat App Using Flask-SocketIO & Deployed on Heroku

 ## Introduction
 This is a chat application, implemented using Flask-SocketIO with both the database (PostgreSQL) and the app deployed in Heroku.
-It also has user registration and authentication
+It also has user registration and authentication functionalities.
-Functionalities .

 ## Demo
 <img src="static/images/chatroom.gif" alt="CodeChat - Chat Rooms" width="40%" height="40%">